 Header bidding is the process where multiple advertisers participate simultaneously in a digital auction to win ad space on your website.
 This auction occurs on every page load, as well as any time an ad unit refreshes.

-Publishers are able to earn the most money through header bidding because all advertisers are able to compete directly.
+Publishers can earn the most money through header bidding because all advertisers can compete directly.
 This increased competition drives up bids, resulting in higher CPMs and allowing the publisher to earn the highest revenue every time.

 Digital advertising before header bidding

-When programmatic advertising first came on the scene, it was revolutionary to be able to buy and sell ads via an automated process.
+When programmatic advertising first came on the scene, it was revolutionary to buy and sell ads via an automated process.
 Known as real-time bidding (RTB), this was much more efficient than managing direct sales across several ad networks.
 But the system wasn’t perfect.

 This waterfall setup had several drawbacks.
 Lower-tier networks would often lose the bid to a higher-tier network, even if they were willing to pay more.
 As long as the higher-tier network met the floor price, they won the bid, often leaving money on the table.